-- Be conscious of spending habits and any outstanding debts or instalments.
+- Be conscious of spending habits and any outstanding debts or installments.

 - Manage finances wisely - plan a monthly and yearly budget.

-- Keep track of credit card, insurance and other bills.
+- Keep track of credit cards, insurance, and other bills.
 Ensure they are paid on time.

 - Declutter and organise spaces.